gadhweyash/demo1/README.md

 # demo1
-just for checking purpose
-hi i created this repository just for the checking purpose...!!
+Hi, Created this repository just for the checking purpose...!!